 Bitcoin price deviations can be astoundingly large.
 Figure A.1 plots the price deviations in Argentina and the United Kingdom from 2015 to 2020.
 During the 2018 Argentine monetary crisis, the maximum price gap in that country reached 37.14% in January.
-The price difference was only 2.16% in the United Kingdom at the same time.
+The price difference was only 2.16% in the United Kingdom simultaneously.
 Argentine Bitcoin prices are also much higher and more volatile than the U.K. Bitcoin prices over time.
-Table 1 Panel A presents the summary statistics of price deviations across 31 countries in our sample.
-The average price deviation across all countries is 3.26%, and the standard deviation is 13.25%.
-Argentina is the country with the most expensive Bitcoins: it is 12.07% more expensive on average to buy Bitcoins there than in the United States.
+Table A.1 Panel A presents the summary statistics of price deviations across 31 countries in our sample.
+The average price deviation across all countries is 3.12%, and the standard deviation is 13.25%.
+Argentina has the most expensive Bitcoins: it is 12.07% more expensive on average to buy Bitcoins there than in the United States.
 Colombia has the cheapest Bitcoins: they are 3.51% cheaper than U.S. Bitcoins on average.
-Moreover, BTC and ETH price deviations are 90.98% correlated, and such this high correlation implies that a country-specific component drives the time-varying price deviations, consistent with Makarov and Schoar (2020).10
+Moreover, BTC and ETH price deviations are 90.98% correlated, and such a high correlation implies that a country-specific component drives the time-varying price deviations, consistent with Makarov and Schoar (2020).14